djrenren/blog/_posts/2018-08-06-custom-test-framework-prop.md

 own proc_macro attribute.

 **Required Support Work:**
 In order to avoid doing potentially expensive macro expansions in non-test builds, each third-party test macro needs to be two layers deep.
-The first step, would simply expand like so:
+The first step, would expand like so:

 `#[quickcheck]` → `#[cfg(test)] #[quickcheck_inner]`